Responsible Data Discovery - Agent Setup

 2. Agent Configuration

-The first step in enabling RDD is to create an agent within the DataGrail application.
+The first step in enabling RDD is to create an agent within DataGrail.
 Each instance of an agent will enable you to add and configure systems you’d like to connect and scan.

-- Give the agent a name that is easy to remember and that can be associated with a private network, region, types of systems and the like
+- Enter a name for the agent that is easy to remember and that can be associated with a private network, region, types of systems, etc.

-For an agent to securely post to the main DataGrail application, it will need an API key to authorize its requests.
-This API key should be stored in your vault.
-For more information on how to configure various vaults, you can reference DataGrail’s docs: https://github.com/datagrail/datagrail-agent-docs
+For an agent to securely communicate with DataGrail, an API key is required.
+This key should be stored in your secrets vault.
+For more information on how to configure various credentials managers, see the Agent Platform CredentialsManager.

-- Within a newly created agent’s page, click Generate API Key
+- Within the newly created agent’s page, select Generate API Key.

-- Copy and store the API key in your secrets vault
+- Copy and securely store the API key in your secrets vault using the following format:

 Key/value pairs: